My-Finance-Report/yearly_report/README.md

 this started as a project to generate my yearly financial report using haskell and has evolved a bit to be a [webapp](https://myfinancereport.com/).
-I actually rewrote it in react + fastapi, so that is currently what you see on the site.
+I rewrote it in react + fastapi, so that is currently what you see on the site.

 # Features

 - parse PDF bank statements and credit card statements
+- fetch expenses directly from bank accounts
 - categorize expenses
 - generate reports
   - per month drill down
   - summary -> per transaction drill down
   - configurable sankey and column diagrams
-- allow for manually update transactions from a ui
+- send customized notifications when events happen
+- budgeting
+- account overviews
+- forecasting (coming soon)

 # Tech